Mark Ingram II Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 - Conceding 127.9 rushing yards per game, the Falcons have the 26th-ranked run defense in the NFL.

-- The Falcons have conceded 19 rushing touchdowns, 27th in the NFL.
+- The Falcons have allowed 19 rushing touchdowns, 27th in the NFL.

 Recent Performances